 - Ohio State University– Associate of Arts in Early Childhood Development and Education

 Ohio State University features an Associate of Arts in Early Childhood Development and Education through the College of Education and Human Ecology.
 Courses cover areas like family development, child development, and managing and supporting behavior in social contexts.
 Graduates are eligible for Associate Licensure in Pre-Kindergarten Education in Ohio.

 #10 – Associate Degree in Psychology

-Psychology remains one of the most popular college majors at both the associate and bachelor degree level.
-Future HR professionals with an associate degree in psychology have broad understanding of the factors that influence human behavior and performance.
+Psychology remains one of the most popular college majors at both the associate and bachelor degree levels.
+Future HR professionals with an associate degree in psychology have a broad understanding of the factors that influence human behavior and performance.
 Associate degree programs offer courses that develop critical thinking skills, explain human behavior, and enhance students’ technical writing abilities.
 These skills are important for future HR professionals to understand what motivates their staff, help develop meaningful incentives, and improve employee performance.
 Most programs can be completed in two years and are offered online or in a traditional classroom setting.
-While it takes a doctorate degree to become a psychologist, the knowledge and skills acquired through a psychology associate degree program provides students with the ability to work in a variety of areas including HR and social service.
+While it takes a doctorate degree to become a psychologist, the knowledge and skills acquired through a psychology associate degree program provide students with the ability to work in a variety of areas including HR and social service.
 The demand for psychologists is expected to grow by 14% through 2026, or faster than average.